MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/bitbucket.md

 ---

-Azure Pipelines must be granted access to your repositories to trigger their builds, and fetch their code during builds.
+Azure Pipelines must be granted access to your repositories to fetch the code during builds.
+In addition, the user setting up the pipeline must have admin access to Bitbucket, since that identity is used to register a webhook in Bitbucket.

 There are 2 authentication types for granting Azure Pipelines access to your Bitbucket Cloud repositories while creating a pipeline.